AutumnVN/loli/README.md

 - TriggerBot

     - Press <kbd>R</kbd> to toggle, automatically attack entities in front of you.
-Ignored some unwanted passive mobs.
+Ignored some unwanted passive mobs
     - Press <kbd>P</kbd> to remove/add player entities from target list

 - VisibleBarrier